 The eSys Flasher utility can be used for programming code into the flash memory on the MPC5554DEMO.
 Check for correct setting of switches and jumpers.
-The flashing procedure is as follows:
+Here is the flashing procedure:

-1. Run Metrowerks MPC55xx V1.5b2 and open the project.
+- 1. Run Metrowerks MPC55xx V1.5b2 and open the project.
 Choose the Intflash target and compile the application.
-A file simple\eflash.elf.S19, which will be loaded into flash memory, is created in the project directory bin.

-- 2. Run the eSysFlasher application.
+A file simple\eflash.elf.S19, which will be loaded into flash memory, is created in the project directory bin. - 2.
+Run the eSysFlasher application.
 In the Target Configuration window select the type of the BDM Communication as P&E Wiggler.
 Click OK to close the window. - 3.
 Go to the Program section by clicking the "Program Flash" button (see Figure 9).
 Select the Binary Image, set Address as 0x0 and check the "Verify after program" option (see Figure 10).
 Press the "Program" and select intflash.bin file.
 Finally, press "Open" button at the bottom of the window to start loading the code into the flash memory. - 4.
 If the code has been programmed correctly, remove the BDM interface and push the RESET button on the MPC5554Demo.
 The application should now run from the flash.

-MCU: MPC5554 Part ID: 0x08000011
+MCU: MPC5554 Part ID: 0x0800001

 Program Flash Fill Verify Flash

 Erase Flash Upload Flash Memory Window

 Reset CPU

-and the second se

 ar Screen Save Screen

-ear Screen Save Screen

-ear Screen Save Screen

-aar Screen Save Screen